ansys/pyfluent/doc/source/api/core/casereader.rst

 Sample usage
 ------------

-You can use the case reader by importing it and passing a case_filepath.
+You can use the case reader by importing it and passing a case filepath.
-The following example show the usage of case reader with a case file (.cas.h5) read from examples repo as shown:
+The following example show the usage of case reader with a case file (.cas.h5) read from examples repository as shown:

 .. code-block:: python